 OK, so let’s start by asking: What exactly are Protocols?

-Protocols are rules.
-Think of protocols as ‘accepted standards’ – which we all agree to.
-A good example is the days in the week.
-It is with almost absolute certainty that every one of 196 countries in the world agree that there are seven days in the week and that there are 24 hours in a day.
+It is with almost absolute certainty that every one of 196 countries in the world agrees that there are seven days in the week and that there are 24 hours in a day.
 If every country had a different way of calibrating an earth day from dawn to dusk it would be very difficult to communicate with each other, hence the need to have protocols.

-Many of our students are either studying infosec certs like Security+ and the Certified Ethical Hacker.
+Many of our students are either studying infosec certs like Security+, OSCP, and Certified Ethical Hacker.
 A lot of the content and syllabus will refer back to protocols so you really have to know these!

 Before we begin, we have to mention that are literally dozens more of these – the list below is in our opinion the most important protocols.
 If you think we are missing important ones please add a comment below.